"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Subjective-Knowledge-Grounded TOD

 \subsection{Knowledge Selection}

 The goal of KS is to select the knowledge snippets that are relevant to the user's request.
-The inputs are the dialogue context $C$ and the knowledge snippets candidates $\mathcal{K}$, which is a combination of all the knowledge snippets of the relevant entities in $\mathcal{E}$.
+The inputs are the dialogue context $C$ and a set of knowledge snippets candidates $\mathcal{K}$, which is a combination of all knowledge snippets of the relevant entities in $\mathcal{E}$.
 The output $\mathcal{K}^+ \subseteq \mathcal{K}$ is a subset of relevant knowledge candidates.
 Note that there might be multiple knowledge snippets in $\mathcal{K}^+$.